Frequently Asked Questions:

 Q: What film equipment do you use and how do you edit your films?:

 A: In 2009 all we had was a small Canon Point and Shoot!
 It's amazing how things have changed and now we use a Sony A7iii mirrorless camera for most of the footage with a Rode mini wind mic.
 We also use our iPhone 11 when away from the boat.
 The time-lapse imagery and underwater video is from our GoPro8.
-And our drone shots are done with a DJI Mavic Pro 2.
+And our drone shots are done with a DJI Mavic Pro 2 (we're now on our third :(.
 We did a lot of research and found these to be the best options for stabilization, picture quality and ease of use.
 We edited our videos with iMovie for Season 1 and Final Cut Pro X for Season 2 to present.
 Cutting down on the number of cameras you use will greatly simplify your film making process and make it easier on yourself.
 We store all our footage on a LaCie 20TB Raid Drive, and we now back it up with a second one.
 None of our footage is saved in the cloud as data costs abroad would be too high.

 Q: How would you compare your Lagoon 380 to your Outremer 51?